Alphonzo E. Bell Jr.

-Alphonzo Edward Bell Jr. (September 19, 1914 – April 25, 2004), was a Republican United States Representative from California.
-Bell represented Malibu and the influential Westside region of Los Angeles for eight terms, from 1961–1977.
+Alphonzo Edward Bell Jr. (September 19, 1914 – April 25, 2004) was a Republican United States Representative from California.
+Bell represented Malibu and the influential Westside region of Los Angeles for eight terms, from 1961 to 1977.

 Family background and early life

 Al Bell, as he was known to his friends, was a scion of the pioneering ranching, oil, and real estate development family that gave its name to the Southern California communities of Bell, Bell Gardens, and Bel-Air.
 His father, Alphonzo, used oil company profits to develop upscale Westside communities, including parts of Westwood, Beverly Hills, Pacific Palisades, and Bel-Air.

 The younger Bell grew up on his father's estate and ranch just north of Los Angeles, a vast and sprawling acreage encompassing the areas that are now known as Bel Air and Pacific Palisades.
-Numbering among his closest childhood friends and frequent horseback riding companions was Will Rogers, Jr., whose famous father owned a large ranch just north of that of the Bell family.
+Numbering among his closest childhood friends and frequent horseback riding companions was Will Rogers Jr., whose famous father owned a large ranch just north of that of the Bell family.

 Bell began his education at the Webb School of California in the early 1930s.
-He went on to earn a degree in political science from Occidental College in 1938, and after serving in the Army Air Force during World War II (from 1942–1945), he joined the family oil business and served as company president from 1947–1959.
-Also a rancher and cattleman, Bell sold the oil company in 1975.
+He went on to earn a degree in political science from Occidental College in 1938, and after serving in the Army Air Force during World War II (from 1942 to 1945), he joined the family oil business and served as company president from 1947 to 1959.
+Also a rancher and cattleman, Bell claimed in his autobiography to have sold the oil company in 1975.

 Political career and public service

 California Republican Party

 Bell first entered politics in the mid-1950s, holding several Republican Party positions.

 He served as chairman of the Republican Central Committee of Los Angeles County, chairman of the Republican State Central Committee of California, and as a member of the Republican National Committee.

-Although Bell's political idol, and his original inspiration to enter public service, had been President Franklin Roosevelt, he switched from the Young Democrats while a college student to later registering as a Republican, and actively supported General Dwight D. Eisenhower for President in 1952.
+Although Bell's political idol, and his original inspiration to enter public service, had been President Franklin Roosevelt, Bell said he switched from the Young Democrats while a college student to later registering as a Republican, and actively supported General Dwight D. Eisenhower for president in 1952.

-Bell served as chairman of the Republican State Central Committee of California from 1956–1959, and as a member of the Republican National Committee from 1956–1959.
+Bell served as chairman of the Republican State Central Committee of California from 1956 to 1959, and as a member of the Republican National Committee from 1956 to 1959.